Cove Brook: Route

 The brook, so-named, begins on Southwood golf course, between the western edge of Farnborough and the eastern edge of Southwood.
 Here four streams meet, the first of which is Marrow Brook, which flows westwards from Farnborough Business Park.
-It is joined by a stream which rises near Hungry Hill on the south side of Aldershot, passes under the Basingstoke Canal in a culvert and across the Army Golf Club on Watts Common beford flowing through a culvert which takes it under the runways of Farnborough Airport and the A327 road.
+It is joined by a stream which rises near Hungry Hill on the south side of Aldershot, passes under the Basingstoke Canal in a culvert and across the Army Golf Club on Watts Common before flowing through a culvert which takes it under the runways of Farnborough Airport and the A327 road.
 The third is one which rises in the network of channels on Eelmoor Marsh, before passing under an engineering workshop on the edge of the airport and the A327 road.
 It is joined by the Pyestock, which rises in another series of channels on Southwood Woodland.

 The section that now flows under the airport runways was also called Cove Stream in the 1930s, and carried the overflow from Cove Reservoir, which had a boat house and a bathing shelter.
 To the south of the Basingstoke Canal, it is known as Claycart Stream, and ran through a valley called Claycart Bottom.
 As the airport expanded, the reservoir was removed, and more and more of the channel was culverted.
 Similarly, the Marrow Brook was still on the surface in 1964, running all the way from Kingsmead, to the east of the library.
 As housing estates were erected in the locality, the meadows of Southwood Farm became a designated flood storage area, with a bund to retain the water under flood conditions, and a new straight concrete channel was constructed, with little thought to environmental impact.
 To the north of the railway bridge carrying the South West Main Line the channel was enlarged to make it wider and deeper, reducing the risk of flooding.
 The volume of water in the brook at the time was increased, because it was swelled by the treated outflow from Cove sewage treatment works.